zachdwight/LLM_Training_Prep_3Step/README.md

 This repository provides a two-stage Python pipeline to help you create a high-quality dataset for fine-tuning a Large Language Model (LLM) on the content of a PDF textbook, our example being molecular diagnostics.
 This approach leverages a local, smaller LLM for initial suggestions and a more powerful LLM (via API or a larger local model) for refining those suggestions into a structured, fine-tuning-ready format.

-Please note, Google Gemini was used to organize / rewrite code and documenation for better understanding (hopefully no mismatches in file names, etc).
+Please note, Google Gemini & OpneAI were used to organize / rewrite code and documenation for better understanding (hopefully no mismatches in file names, etc).

-## Bird's Eye View
+# Two-Step Pipeline Overview

-- Step 1: Local Model for Initial Suggestions
+## Step 1: Local Model for Initial Suggestions

+- **Objective**:
-    Objective: Utilize a smaller, local LLM to generate preliminary suggestions from a PDF textbook.
+  Utilize a smaller, local LLM to generate preliminary suggestions from a PDF textbook.

-    Process:
+- **Process**:

-        Extract text from the PDF.
+  - Extract text from the PDF.

-        Input extracted content into the local LLM.
+  - Input extracted content into the local LLM.

-        Generate initial suggestions or summaries.
+  - Generate initial suggestions or summaries.

+- **Output**:
-    Output: A set of preliminary suggestions ready for refinement. reddit.com
+  A set of preliminary suggestions ready for refinement.

-    reddit.com+3towardsdatascience.com+3github.com+3
-    aifordevelopers.io
+---

-- Step 2: Large Model for Refinement
+## Step 2: Large Model for Refinement

+- **Objective**:
-    Objective: Employ a more powerful LLM (via API or a larger local model) to refine the initial suggestions into a structured, fine-tuning-ready format.
+  Employ a more powerful LLM (via API or a larger local model) to refine the initial suggestions into a structured, fine-tuning-ready format.

-    Process:
+- **Process**:

-        Input preliminary suggestions into the large LLM.
+  - Input preliminary suggestions into the large LLM.

-        Refine and structure the suggestions.
+  - Refine and structure the suggestions.

+- **Output**:
-    Output: A high-quality dataset suitable for fine-tuning an LLM.
+  A high-quality dataset suitable for fine-tuning an LLM.

+---

+This two-step approach leverages:
+- ✅ The **efficiency** of a local model for quick, low-cost processing, and
+- ✅ The **capability** of a larger model for precision and structure.

+> Optimizing the dataset creation process for LLM fine-tuning.

 ---

 ## Table of Contents